 Click here to watch now!

-In partnership with Applied Ecological Services, the Land Conservancy will begin by removing harmful invasive plants like Ailanthus and oriental bittersweet and replacing them with beneficial natives like oaks and ninebark shrubs.
+The Land Conservancy will begin by removing harmful invasive plants like Ailanthus and oriental bittersweet and replacing them with beneficial natives like oaks and ninebark shrubs.

 The Land Conservancy will also bring in botanical experts and famed landscape designers Darrel Morrison and Nancy Aten to create a small native grassland along the rim of the gorge.
 Seeds of local grasses and wildflowers will be collected for planting at the grassland site.
 The native grassland will showcase for visitors ways that they can improve the health of our region right in their own yards and communities.